Skin Cancer

 - Elevation — The mole becomes elevated or raised from the skin.

-If any of these conditions occur, please make an appointment to see one of our dermatologists right away.
+If you notice any of these warning signs, please make an appointment to see one of our dermatologists right away.
 The doctor may do a biopsy of the mole to determine if it is or isn’t cancerous.

-- Using sunscreens year-round with an SPF of 15 or greater and sunblocks that work on both UVA and UVB rays.
+- Use sunscreens with an SPF of 15 or greater year-round, and make sure they work on both UVA and UVB rays.
 Look for products that use the term “broad spectrum.”